 After germination and the plants have grown an inch or more, thin to 8-12 inches apart.

 Growing Leeks is easy.
 The plants take up very little space.

 Plants prefer partial sun to shade.

 The plants do not need a lot of fertilizer.
 Use a general-purpose fertilizer at planting time, and again in mid-summer.

 Keep soil moist, not wet.
 Add extra water during drought and hot weather.

-To avoid damaging edible portions of the plant, loosen soil with a spade or garden shovel, before pulling out the leek.
+To avoid damaging edible portions of the plant, loosen the soil with a spade or garden shovel, before pulling out the leek.

 Brush off dirt.
-Trim excess roots.
+Then, trim off excess roots.

-Leeks will store for only a short time period, in a cool dry place.
+Leeks will store for only a short period, in a cool dry place.
 They will last much longer if stored in the refrigerator